 3. Attention maps

-Attention Heatmaps are popularly used for optimizing web pages that have rich quality content.
-They show which areas of the page have been viewed the most by visitors, taking into account how far they scroll and how long they spend on the page.
-By watching the colour change, you will be able to modify your page content as per the choice of visitors.
-The hotter the activity, the hotter the colour.
-The cooler the colour gets, the less activity.
-When you analyze your website, notice if important elements are in areas that are cooler: indicating they’re not getting as much attention.
-So you can easily identify the user’s attention area and can move your important content or buttons into that area for getting more attention.
+Attention Heatmaps are popularly used for optimize web pages with rich content.
+They show which areas of the page have been viewed the most by visitors, considering how far they scroll and how long they spend on the page.
+By watching the color change, you will be able to modify your page’s content as per the choice of visitors.
+The hotter the activity, the hotter the color.
+The cooler the colour gets, the lesser the activity.
+When you analyze your website, notice if essential elements are in cooler areas, indicating they’re not getting as much attention.
+So you can quickly identify the user’s attention area and move your important content or buttons into that area to get more attention.

 4. Mouse move maps

 Mouse move maps track where users have clicked and moved their mouse on the screen.
 The mouse move Heatmap allows you to view an overall layout, where visitors are moving their cursor on a page while browsing.
 Once data begins aggregating, you will be able to view a Heatmap of mouse movements on a page.
 The areas which show the most clicks and mouse activity represent the most engaging parts of your website.

 The reliability of mouse move maps data is a little questionable.
 Just because a user’s mouse stayed on the headline for 5 minutes doesn’t mean they’re still reading the headline.
 Users aren’t always looking at the exact spot where their mouse is.
 People might be looking at stuff that they don’t hover over.
 They may also hover over things that get very little attention; therefore, the heat map would be inaccurate.